Understanding Change - The Aversion To Loss

 Nick Cave & The Bad Seeds – Jesus of The Moon

 Whether it is in business, clubs, sports, the arts or any walk of life, there is a constant need to pay attention to the thousands of changes that are happening around us at any one time – and then adapt.
 It was Charles Darwin who said “In the long history of humankind those who learned to collaborate and improvise most effectively have prevailed.”

-It is the professional sporting arena that the capacity to change and improvise is revealed for all to see.
+In the professional sporting arena, the capacity to change and improvise is revealed.
 A top team aiming to replicate last year’s performance by following the same formula for success is bound to fail.
 The circumstances and parameters will have changed and the competition will already have observed what created success and already be building a bigger and better strategy.
 In business the same rules apply, although actions may be less in the public eye, there is still an audience of focused onlookers accompanied by a live scoreboard.